isaacdontjelindell/jsonator/README.md

 Combining substitution functions is also legal.
 For example, `{{firstName()}} X. {{lastName()}}` will return something like `Augusta X. Christensen`.
 Since the ` X. ` is not a substitution function, it is treated as a constant and always included in the returned data.

+### License

+All JSONator code is licensed under the terms of the MIT License.
+See `LICENSE.md` for the full text of the license.

+The Javascript parser was written by [Mihai Bazon](http://mihai.bazon.net/blog) and distributed under the terms of the BSD License.
+See `parse/parse-js.js` for the full text of the license.